andkerel/andkerel.github.io/README.md

 # web-resume
-the current resume for andrea kereliuk
+the current resume for andrea kereliuk.

+updated print stylesheet; prints as a one-pager.

 visit at [https://andkerel.github.io](https://andkerel.github.io)